Pandorea jasminoides is a vigorous and twining woody climber, growing to potentially 10s of metres long with copious foliage.

 A hardy vine in coastal environments.
 It grows robustly in the right spot.
 Often used to cover cyclone-fences and other structures such as pergolas in many areas.
 Pruning is required to keep plants in check.
 Very useful for creating privacy and attracting insects such as butterflies to a garden.

 Will tolerate a range of soils provided the drainage is correct.
 Give some enrichment on sandy soils.
 Will tolerate full sun to part shade.

-We have P. jasminoides growing against the north-facing wall of a shed and on the supports of our patio roof.
-Although the species comes from the warmer areas of Queensland and northern NSW our vines survive, thrive and bloom bounteously in our cold climate garden.
+We have P. jasminoides growing against the north-facing wall of a shed and on the supports of our patio roof in our cold-climate garden near Armidale.
+Although the species comes from the warmer areas of Queensland and northern NSW, our vines survive, thrive and bloom bounteously in our cold climate garden.